 Buddha was born on a full moon day, achieved enlightenment on the same day of the same month 35 years later, and gained Nirvana on the same full moon day of the same month at the ripe old age of eighty.
 This day is also known as Buddha Purnima (full moon).
 Buddha means the enlightened one.
 Buddha was also known as Shakyamuni.

 Buddha left his physical body and attained Pari Nirvana at the age of eighty.
 Nirvana is a state when one gets out of the circle of life and death.

 The Life of Buddha

 It is said that soon after his birth, Siddhartha took seven steps, and before each foot touched the ground, a lotus flower bloomed for each of the seven steps.
-He took the seven steps towards the north immediately after birth, looked around for supreme beings around in this universe.
+He took the seven steps towards the north immediately after birth, looked around for supreme beings in this universe.
 Then, he raised a finger in the air to announce in the Pali language.

 * “Ako hamasmi natho” I am the senior-most.

 * ” Ako hamasmi loko” I am the first and foremost.

 * “Ako hamasmi shresth” I am the supreme one.

 * These words are phonetically spelt and roughly interpreted in layman’s terms, so most of us can understand them.